oi2996814/nameof/doc/reference.md

 * Returns `string`.

+* At least one named single-bit enumerator is required; otherwise a compilation error occurs.
+Composite enumerator names are not used.

-* If the value is zero or contains an unnamed flag, returns an empty `string`.
+* If the value is zero or contains an unnamed bit, returns an empty `string`.

 * Examples